adhiluphanna/deliciousrecipeh/content/post/316-recipe-of-award-winning-crab-cakes.md

 - "Add the crab last.
 Mix well but try not to break up the crab."
 - "Form 4 crab patty&#39;s.
 It will be more wet than dry."
 - "Put in a preheated skillet.
 Bake for about 10 minutes than flip."
-- "Garnish with lemon aioli &amp; additional green onions."
+- "Garnish with lemon aioli & additional green onions."
-- "Lemon aioli:  mayo, lemon juice &amp; EVOO.
-Equal parts mayo &amp; EVOO.
-Add lemon juice to taste &amp; season with salt &amp; pepper."
+- "Lemon aioli:  mayo, lemon juice & EVOO.
+Equal parts mayo & EVOO.
+Add lemon juice to taste & season with salt & pepper."
 categories:
 - Recipe
 tags: